lucieDLE/DOC-ShapeAXI/readme.md

 ## Running the module

- - You will find the module under the name  `ShapeClassification` in the `Classification` tab.
+ - You will find the module under the name  `DOCShapeAXI` in the `Automated Dental Tools` tab.
  #### Inputs group
  - Data Type: type of dataset to predict --> three data types are available for now: Cleft/Airways/Condyles
  - input directory